notlath/Guitara-Scheduling-System/royal-care-frontend/README.md

      ```
    - This applies to overlays, modals, and any feature requiring background dimming or blur.

-5. **CSS Location:**
+5. **CSS Location & Inline Styles:**

-   - Place all new CSS in the appropriate file in `src/styles/`.
+   - Place all new CSS in the appropriate file in `src/styles/` or the relevant `.module.css` file for the component or page.
+   - **Avoid doing inline styles as much as possible!
+Use the corresponding CSS files instead.**
-   - Do not inline styles unless absolutely necessary.
+   - Only use inline styles if absolutely necessary and there is no better alternative.

 6. **Component Placement:**